loafey/DimArray/readme.md

 ## Installation

-For now, clone the repository, and use `dotnet build` to build the library.
+For now, clone the repository, and use `dotnet build` to build the library, or download a prebuilt binary from the release section.

 Drop the `DimArray.dll` into the project directory and add this to the `.csproj`.
 ```xml
 <Reference Include="DimArray">